 You can add your own bake profiles for your specific needs via the web interface.

-You are able to control 2 external fans, individually, during reflow/bake and after reflow/bake.
+You are able to control 2 external fans, individually, during reflow/bake/test and after reflow/bake/test modes.
 This allows you to run them at a slow speed to help circulate air during reflow, and then full power for a period of time after reflow, as part of the cooling process.

 You bet!
 For all 2023 and 2024 RMP versions, just download the STL ZIP file and slice and print them in any colour or material you like!